Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Implementation Details

+We compare Unisolver with PDEformer-L in the 1D time-dependent PDEs benchmark, evaluating their in-distribution test and zero-shot generalization performance.
+We also report the model performance after fine-tuning in Appendix \ref{appendix:finetuning}.
+The pre-training and fine-tuing configurations for Unisolver and the fine-tuing configurations for PDEformer are listed in Table \ref{tab:hyperparameters_pdeformer}.

-For finetuning on the downstream tasks, we utilize the finetuning script provided in the repository and set the finetuning epochs to 100 for fair comparison.
-The pre-training and finetuing configurations for our model and the finetuing configurations for PDEformer are shown in Table \ref{tab:hyperparameters_pdeformer}.
+Following PDEformer's training strategies, we train the model to predict the solution at specific spatial-temporal coordinates through an INR.
+After the pre-training process, we use the checkpoint \textit{from the last epoch} to evaluate the model performance for the in-distribution test and zero-shot generalization test in Section \ref{sec:4.2}.
+For fine-tuning tasks, we utilize the fine-tuning script provided in the original repository of PDEformer and set the finetuning epochs to 100 for a fair comparison.

-As shown in the model scalability experiments in Section \ref{section:4.4}, we progressively increase the Unisolver parameter from 3M to 63M, thus resulting in 4 different model configurations.
-We present the configurations of these models in Table \ref{tab:model_sizes}.
+The model we use to compare with PDEformer-L contains 19M trainable parameters, which is comparable to the 22M parameters of PDEformer-L. The model scalability experiments in Section \ref{section:4.4} also show model configurations with different number of trainable parameters.
+We progressively increase the Unisolver parameter from 3M to 63M, resulting in 4 different model configurations.
+We present the detailed configurations of these models in Table \ref{tab:model_sizes}.
+Note that in this benchmark, we utilize an adapted version PolyINR \cite{singh2023polyinr} to decode the encoder output from the Transformer backbone.